A Circular Economy

 1. Transcript loading…

-Circular economies are the key to sustainable and resilient societies.
+Circular economies are the key to sustainable and resilient societies, driven by principles of sustainable design.
 These practices can heal, or at least not actively harm, the ecosystem.
 A circular economy puts less strain on the ecosystem and creates a reliable source of resources for generations.

 This model seeks to reduce or eliminate unsustainable practices like deforestation or strip mines.
 These systems can better avoid shortages and societal collapses when resources run out.